yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     az vm list-ip-addresses -g hands-on-lab-SUFFIX -n SqlServer2008
     ```

-8. Within th output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
+8. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.

     ![The output from the az vm list-ip-addresses command is displayed in the Cloud Shell, and the publicIpAddress for the SqlServer2008 VM is highlighted.](media/cloud-shell-az-vm-list-ip-addresses.png "Azure Cloud Shell")